Choosing a Solar Inverter: Hybrid vs String vs Microinverter (2026 UK Guide)

 Microinverters

 Microinverters take DC input from one or two panels.
+For plug-in solar, 800W microinverters are the standard — see our kit builder for all G98-confirmed models.
 They convert it to AC output with a voltage rating for local consumers.
 For example, in the UK, microinverters will output AC at 230V, and in the US, at 110V.

 Advertisement